lanceman2/Quickstream_dev/README.md

 ![image of stream simple state](https://raw.githubusercontent.com/lanceman2/faststream.doc/master/stateSimple.png)

 which is what a high level user will see.
+It's like a very simple video player with the video already selected.
 A high level user will not see the transition though the *pause* on the way to exit, but it is there.

-If we wish to see more
-programming detail the stream state diagram can be explained to this:
+If we wish to see more programming detail the stream state diagram can be explained to this:

 ![image of stream expanded state](https://raw.githubusercontent.com/lanceman2/faststream.doc/master/stateExplaned.png)